 Using an editing app will correct grammar, spelling, and punctuation mistakes on the fly or when you dedicate time specifically to editing.

 Welcome to Grammarly.

-It is a free app that speeds up editing and keeps your copy error-free before publishing or handing off to clients.
+It is a free app that speeds up editing and keeps your copy error-free before publishing or handing it off to clients.

 It’s fast, easy to use, and visually appealing.

 I suggest that you download the Google Chrome extension here.
-Click the install button and it will automatically be added to your browser.
+Click the install button, and it will automatically be added to your browser.

 The extension integrates with many other tools and platforms like Google Drive, WordPress, etc.

 It will highlight errors for you to fix.
 Hover over one and choose to fix it, ignore it, or add it to your library.